josh-collinsworth/joco-gridsome/src/posts/why-designers-shouldnt-remake-other-designers-logos.md

 And you don't know the answer to that question.

-> Whether the result of real problem-solving design work is something anybody _likes_ is beside the point.
+<Callout>Whether the result of real problem-solving design work is something anybody likes is beside the point.
 The question is, does it succeed at meeting the project goals?
-Does it _solve_ the problem?
+Does it solve the problem?</Callout>

 You didn't see the brief.
 You weren't there for the meetings.
 Odds are that you have only a casual knowledge of the client in question.
 You didn't see all the ideas that were pitched and you weren't part of the discussion on why some failed and others succeeded.
 You didn't weigh the advantages and disadvantages of this color or that font.
 You didn't present the final iterations, you didn't hear the client's feedback, and you didn't have to find a way to merge each and every last one of those requirements and limitations into a single, cohesive entity.